Peer Mediators Forum

 The Annual Peer Mediators’ Forum honors YOU, student mediators, for your commitment to helping fellow students resolve conflicts peacefully!
 It’s a day when you get to meet mediators from different schools, share your experiences, brainstorm ways to improve your programs, and hear inspiring stories from people who are advocating for peace around the world.
 Students look forward to our forum every year because it motivates them to return to school with more enthusiasm and unity than ever before, excited to tell everyone about peer mediation!

 The Conflict Resolution Education Collaborative develops a new theme for each forum that reflects student interests and current events.
-We just completed our 2016 Forum and we are eager to start planning for our next Forum in the Spring of 2017.
 Take a look below at what we’ve done in the past…

 2016 Forum: Featured Richard Cohen, co-founder of School Mediation Associates – the first organization dedicated to the use of mediation in schools.
 He has trained over 10,000 educators and young people to be mediators here in Massachusetts and around the world.
 Richard spoke with the students about Unconscious Bias, helping them to discuss how they see the the world and how their perspective is based on their socialization and life experiences.
 Students reported the day was informative and thought provoking.